0501130164

 8. Acquire your trade license

-Is it expensive to form a company in the UAE?
+Is it expensive to form a company in UAE?

-Forming a company in the UAE can vary in cost, depending on several factors such as:
+Start business in UAE can vary in cost, depending on several factors such as:

 1. Business activity and license type